Momcozy Breast Pump Flange Size Guide

 Nipple along with aerola is being sucked into the flange

-How to Measure the Flange Size?
-Two Methods Introduced
+How to Measure Your Flange Size: Two Easy Methods

 To determine the best flange size for you, you’ll need to measure your nipple first.

-Method 1: Use the nipple ruler or the normal ruler to measure.
+Method 1: Use a nipple ruler or a regular ruler.

 Step 1: Stimulate your nipple to make it perk up.

-Method 2: Use the nipple ruler with holes to measure
+Method 2: Use a Nipple Ruler with sizing holes

 Step 1: Stimulate your nipple to make it perk up.

-Step 2: Place your nipple into the holes one by one to find out which one you can comfortably fit your nipples into, in a way that your nipple can be out through the hole totally, also the ruler can touch the areola at the same time.
+Step 2: Try inserting your nipple into the sizing holes one by one to find the one that fits comfortably.
+Your nipple should be able to pass completely through the hole, and the edge of the ruler should touch your areola at the same time.

 How to Determine Your Momcozy Wearable Breast Pump Flange Size?

 Momcozy includes a handy nipple ruler with holes in the breast pump set to make measuring a breeze.
-Please note that your left and right nipples may have different sizes, so please measure them both to get the exact size of them.
+Please note that your left and right nipples may have different sizes, so please measure them both to get the exact size.

 We recommend adding 1-3mm to your nipple measurement to determine your ideal flange size.
 Because nipple size can fluctuate when pumping, choosing a flange 1-3mm larger often provides a more comfortable fit.
 For personalized guidance, refer to our flange size chart below.